paulehoffman/dns-over-http-ideas/initial-ideas.md

 Set HTTP cache headers according to shortest DNS TTL in the response.
 Set etags, do If-None-Match.

-## DNSSec
+## DNSSEC

-Turn DNSSec on by default, or just turn off DNSSec for the Internet.
-Never return information about whether the recursive resolver thought the DNSSec was right; I can't trust that anyway, so it's useless.
+Joe's idea: Always get all related DNSSEC records by default, or just turn off DNSSEC for the Internet.
+Never return information about whether the recursive resolver thought the DNSSEC was right; I can't trust that anyway, so it's useless.
 Consider what effect this has on response size, perhaps require separate requests for names higher in the tree in order to get better caching.

+Paul's idea: Don't pull DNSSEC data by default because few stubs can use it and it causes a huge increase in response sizes.
+Of course, allow a stub to request the DNSSEC records with the CD and DO bits.
+Return the AD bit in the response just as it is done today.
+Don't use this protocol as a way of forcing DNSSEC down the throats of stub resolvers, particularly in IoT.

 ## Security